nicole-dwenger/cdsvisual-mnistclassification/README.md

 ```

 ### 2. Data
-The data used for this assignment is the full MNIST database, which contains 70,000 images of handwritten digits of size of 28x28 (784 features) is accessible [here](https://www.openml.org/d/554).
-These images and their corresponding labels are loaded directly in the scripts, meaning it is not necessary to retrieve any data beforehand.
+The images and labels of the MNIST database are loaded directory in the script, meaning it is not necessary to retrieve any data beforehand.

 ### 3.1.
 Logistic Regression Classifier: lr-mnist.py

-The logistic regression classifier can be trained on the MNIST data and evaluated running the script `lr-mnist.py`.
-The script should be called from the `scr/` directory.
+To run the Logistic Regression Classifier, the script `lr-mnist.py` should be run after moving into the src/ directory.

 __Parameters__:
 - *-u, --unseen_image : str, optional, default*: None\
   Filepath to an unseen image, to generate prediction of its label.
 Example images are provided in `data/clf_test/`.

 - *-o, --output_filename : str, optional, default*: `lr_mnist`\
-  Name of the output file containing perfromance metrics of the model, should end with .txt.
+  Name of the output file containing performance metrics of the model, should end with .txt.

 __Output:__
 - *Performance metrics*\